angrybacon/doomsday-wiki/markdown/chapters/ddft/brainstorm.md

 1. You can use BS to exchange resources between your hand and the pile
 2. These resources need not be mana or wincons; dead cards/slots in your pile are resources in this sense.
-3. Be judicious with your Brainstorms pre-combo.
-Too aggressive and you may find yourself in a situation where you could have won with more patience.
+3. Be judicious with your Brainstorms pre-combo, as they can be powerful enablers for your combo turn.